2beens/tiny-api/README.md

 Using [actions/build-and-push-docker-images](https://github.com/marketplace/actions/build-and-push-docker-images) to build and push new docker images to [my dockerhub](https://hub.docker.com/repository/docker/stubin87/tiny-api).
   - only on new releases!

-Tint API Web client in Vue can be found here: [2beens/tiny-api-web-client](https://github.com/2beens/tiny-api-web-client).
+Tiny API Web client in Vue can be found here: [2beens/tiny-api-web-client](https://github.com/2beens/tiny-api-web-client).